schaiane/Getting-and-Cleaning-Data/README.md

 ##### Step 2 - Setting the Working Directory in RStudio

 Open RStudio and submit the command setwd("your file path here") to define the Working Directory.
+For MS Windows, follow the example: setwd("D:\\Schazinha\\Cursos\\Getting and Cleaning Data\\courseR\\data\\UCI HAR Dataset")

-The path should point the same folder you saved the file resulting from Step 1.
+The path should point to the same folder chosen in Step 1.

-Example:
-setwd("D:\\Schazinha\\Cursos\\Getting and Cleaning Data\\courseR\\data\\UCI HAR Dataset")

 You may submit the command getwd() to verify if the directory was set correctly.